-1. A completed application should be submitted no later than February 1 for the fall semester, and October 1 for the spring semester to ensure consideration.

-2. A nonrefundable application fee must be submitted with the application.
+- 1. A completed application should be submitted no later than February 1 for the fall semester, and October 1 for the spring semester to ensure consideration. - 2.
+A nonrefundable application fee must be submitted with the application.
 Credit card payment is accepted with the online application.
 Checks must be payable to the University of Delaware.
 Applications received without the application fee will not be processed.
-International students paying by check must use a check drawn on a US bank or an International Postal Money Order.

-3. Applicants must submit responses to specific questions asked on the application; a resume; and a statement of professional goals and objectives.

-4. Applicants must submit at least two letters of recommendation.
-All letters of recommendation should be mailed directly to the Office of Graduate Studies.

-5. One official transcript of all US colleges and universities attended must be sent directly from the institution to the Office of Graduate Studies or be provided in a sealed envelope with the application packet.
-Students who have attended the University of Delaware need not supply a transcript from Delaware.

-6. One official transcript of all non-US based college and university records is required.
+International students paying by check must use a check drawn on a US bank or an International Postal Money Order. - 3.
+Applicants must submit responses to specific questions asked on the application, a résumé, and a statement of professional goals and objectives. - 4.
+Applicants must submit at least two letters of recommendation.
+All letters of recommendation should be mailed directly to the Graduate College. - 5.
+One official transcript of all US colleges and universities attended must be sent directly from the institution to the Graduate College or be provided in a sealed envelope with the application packet.
+Students who have attended the University of Delaware need not supply a transcript from Delaware. - 6.
+One official transcript of all non-US based college and university records is required.
 The transcript must list all classes taken and grades earned.
 If the transcript does not state that the degree has been awarded, send a degree certificate that states that the degree has been awarded.
 If the degree has not been awarded or the degree certificate has not been issued, evidence of the awarded degree must be provided prior to the first day of classes in the term of admission.
 For institutions that issue documents only in English, send the English original.
-For institutions that issue documents both in English and a foreign language, send both the English language original and the foreign language, send the foreign language original and a certified translation in English.
+For institutions that issue documents both in English and a foreign language, send both the English language original and the foreign language original.
+For institutions that issue documents only in a foreign language, send the foreign language original and a certified translation in English.
 The translation must be certified by an official of the issuing institution, a state- or court-appointed translator, or the Embassy of the issuing country in the United States.
 If it is necessary to send non-original documents: a.
-The documents must be original "attested copies", officially attested to by the issuing institution or the Embassy of the using country in the United States, and b.
-Certified translations must be originals, no copies will be accepted.

-7. International student applicants must demonstrate a satisfactory level of proficiency in the English language if English is not the first language.
+The documents must be original "attested copies," officially attested to by the issuing institution or the Embassy of the using country in the United States, and b.
+Certified translations must be originals, no copies will be accepted. - 7.
+International student applicants must demonstrate a satisfactory level of proficiency in the English language if English is not the first language.
 The Test of English as a Foreign Language (TOEFL) is offered by the ETS in test centers throughout the world.
 The University requires an official paper-based TOEFL score of at least 550, at least 213 on the computer-based TOEFL, or at least 79 on the Internet-based TOEFL for an applicant to be considered for admission.
-In addition, departments may elect to require that the applicant provide a score from the Test of Spoken English (TSE).
-TOEFL scores and TSE/SPEAK scores more than two years old cannot be validated or considered official.

-8. International students must be offered admission to the University and provide evidence of adequate financial resources before a student visa will be issued.
+TOEFL scores more than two years old cannot be validated or considered official. - 8.
+International students must be offered admission to the University and provide evidence of adequate financial resources before a student visa will be issued.
 The University has been authorized under federal law to enroll nonimmigrant alien students.
 International students are required to purchase the University-sponsored insurance plan or its equivalent.